Skip to main content

 4. Configure other options (see sections below).

 Blazor Wait Indicator supports static render mode to indicate progress with streaming rendering.
-For other features, you need to enable interativity on a Razor page and allow the Wait Indicator component to execute scripts and display data.
+For other features, you need to enable interactivity on a Razor page and allow the Wait Indicator component to execute scripts and display data.

 @rendermode InteractiveServer

-#Display a Wait Indicator
+Display a Wait Indicator

 Use the Visible property to show/hide the Wait Indicator when an operation starts/finishes.